 What are everbearing raspberries?

 But everbearing raspberries are different.
-The first years growth will actually produce a heavy crop in the fall and then with proper pruning they can also produce a smaller crop the following summer.
-Hence the name everbearing, a row or patch (in my case) of raspberries when properly pruned will produce a early summer crop (June/July) and then a later fall crop (August/September/October).
+The first year’s growth will actually produce a heavy crop in the fall and then with proper pruning, they can also produce a smaller crop the following summer.
+Hence the name everbearing, a row or patch (in my case) of raspberries when properly pruned will produce an early summer crop (June/July) and then a later fall crop (August/September/October).
 The early summer crop will always be much smaller but you will usually have a continuous harvest from late June to the first hard frost.